This post was most recently updated on August 21st, 2023

 [A collaboration post – all thoughts are my own.]

-The truth is: we deal with negative thoughts almost every second of our life.
-I read somewhere that our brain is so powerful enough to influence us negatively or make us think about bad things in our lives when we are alone.
-I think that’s why people who are easily (or are in a state of) stress or depression are discouraged from being alone.
+The truth is: we deal with negative thoughts almost every second of our lives.
+I read somewhere that our brain is powerful enough to influence us negatively or make us think about bad things in our lives when we are alone.
+I think that’s why people who are easily stressed or depressed are discouraged from being alone.
 From my understanding, negative thoughts more often come when we are isolated or both mentally and physically exhausted.

 First, before we figure out how to deal with negative thoughts, it would be best to understand what thoughts are considered negative.
-Thoughts of fear, anger, bitterness, doubt, jealousy, ill-will, and hatred perhaps?
-Basically, anything that makes you feel bad inside.
-It gives you sadness and helplessness.
+Perhaps thoughts of fear, anger, bitterness, doubt, jealousy, ill-will, and hatred—basically, anything that makes you feel bad inside—give you sadness and helplessness.

 While working as a blogger, there are times when I can’t stop comparing myself to others.
 Even though it’s something I can overcome after blogging for a year, there will be days when I doubt myself and feel jealous.

 Then, how do you get rid of negative thoughts?
 How do you deal with negative thoughts on a daily basis?
 If only it were so easy to avoid negative thoughts!

 However, I got a lot of stress after starting to work from home, and like anything else, to avoid negative thoughts, you need to practice.
 Practicing positivity!